1. Explain TempData in MVC?

 44. Can you explain RenderBody and RenderPage in MVC?

 Answer: RenderBody is like ContentPlaceHolder in web forms.
 This will exist in layout page and it will render the child pages/views.
 Layout page will have only one RenderBody() method.
-RenderPage also exists in Layout page and multiple RenderPage() can be there in Layout page.
+RenderPage also exists in Layout page and multiple RenderPage() can be there in the Layout page.

 45. Explain the methods used to render the views in MVC?